LearnOnDemandSystems/docs/lod-home.md

-# Learn on Demand Systems Documentation
+# Lab on Demand Documentation

+Welcome to the Lab on Demand documentation, @lab.UserFirstName!

 + **LOD General**
     * [Create a user](lod-documentation/create-user.md)